 To enroll or "waive/opt out" of health insurance; please log onto www.firststudent.com after July 6, 2020, and follow the prompts.

 The United Healthcare site will not open until July 6, 2020.
 If a student "waives/opts out" of health insurance by entering their own health insurance information, a reversal will be seen on the tuition bill after 7-10 business days.

 Select “Find Your School” drop-down box and scroll down to Arcadia University

 When the Arcadia University page appears click on “Waive Your School’s Insurance” which is located on the left or click on "Enroll Now."
 If you are waiving, the Waiver page will appear.
 Click on the “Waive Now” icon.

 You will be asked to enter your date of birth and student ID number (do not use leading zeros when entering your student ID number)

 If you waive coverage, you must provide information about your current health plan.
 All of the information you need to complete your waiver appears on your insurance ID card.

 If you proactively enroll now, you will receive an email with your ID card within 24 hours.
 If you wait to be automatically enrolled, you will not receive the email until late September.

-Students are charged the day of service, and can pay by check, cash or bill their student account.
-They are then responsible for submitting claim forms to their individual insurance companies for reimbursement.
+Students are charged the day of service, and can pay by check, cash, or bill to their student account.
+They are then responsible to submitting claim forms to their individual insurance companies for reimbursement.